LinkTheCoder/LinkTheCoder/README.md

 - 👨🏻‍💻 A **Front-End Developer** partly **Back-End**.
 I like to code and design websites, apps, games, bots etc.

-- ⚛️ Using frameworks like Next, React, React Native Expo etc.
+- ⚛️ Using frameworks like Next, React, React Native Expo, Express etc.

 - 💻 Client-side languages as HTML, CSS, JS/TS etc.